svesnav/Acer-Swift-3-SF314-43-Hackintosh/README.md

 ## 🚀 Installation

 1. Boot from the prepared USB drive and install macOS Sonoma.
-2. After installation, mount the EFI volume on the internal macOS drive and copy over the `EFI/OC` folder.
+2. After installation, mount the EFI volume on the internal macOS drive and copy over the `EFI` folder.
 3. If you wish, set `SecureBootModel` back to `Default` in `config.plist`.
 4. Reboot and use macOS Sonoma.